endless-sky/rfcs/rfcs/0004-categorized-attributes.md

 # Alternatives

 We could programmatically generate the _old-form_ attribute names.
-This would preserver a larger portion of the existing code base and would require no changes from plugin authors, however [past efforts show it to be prohibitively complex](https://github.com/tibetiroka/endless-sky/blob/99108ba344a9de01bcab5eba7f949e39b9bb3758/source/Attribute.cpp#L85-L165).
+This would preserve a larger portion of the existing code base and would require no changes from plugin authors, however [past efforts show it to be prohibitively complex](https://github.com/tibetiroka/endless-sky/blob/99108ba344a9de01bcab5eba7f949e39b9bb3758/source/Attribute.cpp#L85-L165).

 # Unresolved Questions